 The Singer 1306 has been designed for beginners.
 It is very simple, and has the basic features you need to begin sewing.
 It comes with 6 built in stitches plus a four-step buttonhole.
 This machine is a good choice if you want to dabble with some simple sewing, and have a tight budget.
 The controls are clear and simple so it’s a welcoming option if you’re not confident about where to begin.

-Very similar in model to the Brother LS14S, featured above, we’re including it anyway in this lineup as it’s a great little beginner machine and (huge bonus), it’s actually available on Amazon.
-Beginner machines are proving hard to come by after the perfect storm of lockdown and The Great British Sewing Bee hit UK shoppers looking to take up sewing this Spring, so in the face of a nationwide sewing machine shortage, we think this also includes a mention.
+Beginner machines are proving hard to come by after the perfect storm of lockdown and The Great British Sewing Bee hit UK shoppers looking to take up sewing last Spring, so in the face of a nationwide sewing machine shortage, we’re excited to find this great bargain.
 Aimed at beginners, it’s really easy to use and has just the one dial so you’re not overwhelmed with options.
+The L14s is perfect for beginners and is the perfect choice for basic alterations and repairs.
+It’s lightweight and portable for easy storage with a strong metal chassis, easy operation and smooth quiet sewing (so handy if you’re working in a room with family members in lockdown who want to watch the TV!).
+It comes with 14 Stitches, an LED Sewing light, top loading bobbin and a 3 year warranty

 Best rated sewing machines for beginners, under £300